-My artistic work consists of photographs, three-dimensional still life’s, collages and site specific actions.
+My artistic work consists of photographs, three-dimensional still life’s, collages and site specific actions and projects.

 Photography is the main medium which I work with, though, the intention behind the images differs.
 I distinguish between found, staged and constructed photography.
 A photo or three-dimensional still life can be found, staged or constructed.
 A collage is by definition constructed.

-I also sometimes stage my images to tell a more personal and specific story.
-For this purpose, each image has its own function, like a scene in a film, and altogether they make the photo story.
+To tell a more personal and specific story, I sometimes stage my images.
+For this purpose, each image has its own function, like a scene in a film, and altogether they make the photo story complete.